danedesign/music-library/README.md

 ## What's Inside

-- `site/` – Static web app (HTML/CSS/JS).
-Open `site/index.html` in a browser or serve the folder to try it on other devices.
+- `index.html`, `styles.css`, `app.js` – Static web app.
+Open `index.html` directly or serve the repo root to try it on other devices.
-- `aggregated_playlist_youtube.csv` / `.json` – Deduplicated dataset with title, artist, album, YouTube Music link, and optional cached artwork URL.
+- `data/aggregated_playlist_youtube.csv` / `.json` – Deduplicated dataset with title, artist, album, YouTube Music link, and optional cached artwork URL.
-- PowerShell helpers:
-  - `generate_playlist_csv.ps1` – Aggregate playlist exports into the master CSV/JSON.
-  - `fill_album_info.ps1` plus refinement scripts – Backfill album names from local libraries, MusicBrainz, and Deezer.
-  - `fetch_album_art*.ps1` – Cache album art URLs before shipping the JSON to the site.
+- `data/*.ps1` – PowerShell helpers for aggregating playlists, filling album metadata, and caching artwork.

 ## Running the Site Locally

-1. From the repo root, serve the `site` directory (for example, `npx serve site` or `python -m http.server --directory site`).
+1. Serve the repository root (for example, `npx serve .` or `python -m http.server`).
 2. Visit the served URL.
-Sorting, searching, and lazy artwork loading work offline because all data lives in `aggregated_playlist_youtube.json`.
+Sorting, searching, and lazy artwork loading work offline because all data lives in `data/aggregated_playlist_youtube.json`.
 3. On phones/tablets, the layout collapses into mobile cards; on desktop it stays table-based with sticky headers.

 ## Regenerating the Dataset